alexellis/docker-arm/OTG.md

 ## Create a Raspberry Pi OTG network

 We are going to base these instructions around Rasbpian Jessie light as the OTG host (I've tested with a Pi3) and the OTG guests (Pi Zeros).
+If you find this guide helpful, please click the **Star** button.

 Check out the accompanying blog post for this guide: